Nanticoke Lake

 On Squedunk Road, 4 miles south of the Hamlet of Center Lisle.
 Hand launch, must walk 400 yards to the lake.
 Parking for 15 cars.
 Electric Motors Only.

-Rainbow trout and largemouth bass are the main gamefish found in the lake.
-Black crappie, and pumpkinseed sunfish can also be found in the lake.
+Most anglers target the rainbow trout during the spring and early-summer shortly after stocking.
 The lake supports a healthy bass population which occasionally yields largemouth over 5 pounds.
-Crappie and sunfish are also abundant; however, growth of both tends to be slow.
+Crappie and pumpkinseed sunfish are also abundant; however, growth of both tends to be slow.

-Nanticoke Lake is stocked annually with approximately 2,300 year-old rainbow trout.
+Nanticoke Lake is stocked annually with approximately 2,300 yearling rainbow trout.